-We were all eagerly awaiting the public release of the new iOS 11.
-It released endly at 19th Sep, It is revolutionary in the changes it brings to your device.
+We were all eagerly awaiting the public release of the new iOS 15.
+It will be launched around mid-September.
+It is revolutionary in the changes it brings to your device.
 One improvement everyone will no doubt be interested in is Siri Translation.
 If you love Google Translate’s ability to translate words and phrases into different languages, you will enjoy this new iOS feature.
 The number of languages you can translate to may not be as numerous as Google Translate but the personalization of the feature in Siri is definitely one to watch.
 This is considering that in the past when you asked Siri to translate a phrase or a word, she would simply provide you with relevant links to tap and read.

 If you are wondering how to use the function fully, this article will act as your guide to the world of Siri Translations.
 Just read on to find out how to use Siri’s translate function.